Access to Medicine Index: Scope

-To reflect the range of available product types for prevention, diagnosis and treatment of diseases, the index maintains a broad product type scope which draws closely from definitions provided by the G-Finder Report.
+To reflect the range of available product types for prevention, diagnosis and treatment of diseases, the Index maintains a broad product type scope which draws closely from definitions provided by the G-Finder Report.

 Reception

-Since its inception, the Access to Medicine Index has progressed to be a frequently cited and "authoritative" benchmark for pharmaceutical companies with regard to their access to medicine initiatives.
+The Access to Medicine Index has become a frequently cited benchmark for pharmaceutical companies with regard to their access to medicine initiatives.
 In addition to global media outlets reporting on the Access to Medicine Index and its findings, significant coverage includes: